fekri86114/Flutter-Practices/README.md

 # run

-A new Flutter project about a game.
+A new Flutter project about some practices.

 ## Getting Started